-- When your partner says, “I’d like to go see Mike tonight, he’s been asking me to get drinks with him for a while,” say “Sure!
-I’ll hold down the fort, maybe do some of that laundry.
-Could I see Linda tomorrow?”
+- When your partner says, “I’d like to go see Mike tonight.
+He’s been asking me to see me for awhile,” say “Sure!
+I’ll hold down the fort.
+I’ll see Linda tomorrow.”

 - When your partner asks, “I need some time to work on this project,” you can respond, “I know you need to concentrate.
 I’ll go in the other room.”

 This kind of communication is invaluable in any relationship.
 If you establish this kind of positive rapport (closely linked to Turning Toward Bids), you and your mate will gradually begin to make leaps and bounds towards the establishment of trust.
 Your friendship will increase as you begin to bond as a team, and your stress will cease to become such an obstacle to romance.